surprisetalk/writings/lists/Music.md

 - ☆☆☆☆☆ | Leftover Cuties :: _The Spark & the Fire_
 - ☆☆☆☆☆ | Mystery Skulls :: _Forever_
 - ★★★★☆ | Punch Brothers :: _The Phosphorescent Blues_
-- ☆☆☆☆☆ | The World Is A Beautiful Place & I Am No Longer Afraid To Die :: _Harmlessness_
 - ☆☆☆☆☆ | Axes :: _Glory_
 - ☆☆☆☆☆ | Dirty Projectors :: _Swing Lo Magellan_
 - ★★★★☆ | Hop Along :: _Painted Shut_